 They also evoke stories of the Native Americans, whose lives were forever altered by these stone and wood structures.

-So, the next time you’re gazing at Mount Rushmore National Memorial, remember that the history of South Dakota isn’t just carved in stone—it’s also etched in the remnants of forts that dot its picturesque landscape.
+So, the next time you’re gazing at Mount Rushmore National Memorial, remember that South Dakota’s history isn’t just carved in stone—it’s also etched in the remnants of forts that dot its picturesque landscape.

 If you have visited any of these forts in South Dakota, we would love to hear about your experience in the comment section below.